mtkresearch/BreezeApp-engine/android/breeze-app-engine/src/main/java/com/mtkresearch/breezeapp/engine/REFATORING_SUMMARY.md

 The refactoring has successfully achieved its goals of reducing redundancy while maintaining ease of extension.
 The codebase is now more maintainable, consistent, and follows Clean Architecture principles.
 All existing functionality has been preserved while improving the overall structure and organization of the code.

 The unified `EngineUtils` class provides a clean, single point of access for common engine operations, eliminating the previous fragmentation across multiple utility classes.
 This consolidation makes the codebase easier to understand, maintain, and extend.

+The permission system has been significantly improved by consolidating all permission and audio focus management into a single `PermissionManager` class, providing a cleaner API and better resource management.